MatheusGFagundes/ProbabilisticPlanning/README.md

 ## Parser

-the parser extracts all the states with their available actions and their respective costs
+the parser extracts all the states with their available actions with their respective costs and probabilities

 To parser one of those `.net` files, you need to import the `Parser`  from `parser_mdp` just like the example below
 ```